open-covid-19/data/README.md

 | **Confirmed**\*\* | Total number of cases confirmed after positive test | 6447 |
 | **Deaths**\*\* | Total number of deaths from a positive COVID-19 case | 133 |

-\* Date used is **reporting** date, which generally lags a day from the actual date and is subject to timezone adjustments.
-Whenever possible, dates consistent with the ECDC daily reports are used.
+\* Date used is **adjusted reporting** date.
+ECDC reporting date generally lags a day from the actual date.
+Time zone is used to adjust the date such that it matches local reports.

 \*\* Missing values will be represented as nulls, whereas zeroes are used when a true value of zero is reported.
 For example, US states where deaths are not